14K (triad): Recruiting

 The typical target for recruitment is the youth.
 In California there have been cases of 14K members recruiting teens in Asian densely populated areas such as San Francisco or Orange County.
 In Hong Kong, 14K members would usually recruit teens in poorer areas such as Kowloon, Kwun Tong, or Tuen Mun while also targeting certain schools.

 Role of women

-Regarding the role of women, they have a relatively small role in the organization as the 14K Triad is a male dominant society.
+Women have a relatively small role in the 14K triad, as it is a male dominant society.